 It was at this time that Jerry Harmen, then an undergraduate at nearby Drew University, began to work at Madison Photo.
 At about the same time, Sid departed the store in order to pursue other aspects of photography.
 Jim, John, and Jerry worked for the next four years building and improving Madison Photo.
 Unfortunately, in the fall of 1974, Jim suffered a major heart attack, and was forced to take an early retirement from the business.
 Jerry and his wife, Lynne, proceeded to buy the business from the Abramsons.
 (Some say Jerry was destined to own it, as he was born the same week that Madison Photo opened.)
 In the early summer of 1975, Jim succumbed to his final heart seizure, and passed away quickly and quietly.

 Jerry, keeping the spirit of the business alive, continued to improve and build the store.
-In 1984, Jerry and his wife, Lynne, proceeded buy the Summit location and update and improve it.
+In 1984, Jerry and his wife, Lynne, proceeded to buy the Summit location, updating and improving it.
 Rechristening it the Photo Summit, it was rejoined with Madison Photo after almost three decades.

 In the summer of 1993, Madison Photo moved from its old location at 48 Main to its new expanded quarters just down the street at 40 Main.
 As part of the move, Madison Photo Shop ceased to exist, and Madison PhotoPlus was born.
 The store is still owned by Jerry and Lynne, and is managed by Rob Brodo.
-It continues to serve as the photographic authority of Madison and the surrounding areas Both stores stayed fully stocked with all the latest in digital, cameras, printing, lighting, frames, albums, tripods and handle repairs.
-The stores are now approaching 100 years experience and going strong, a claim not many businesses can make.
+It continues to serve as the photographic authority of Madison and the surrounding areas.
+Both stores stayed fully stocked with all the latest in digital, cameras, printing, lighting, frames, albums, tripods and handle repairs.
+Combined, the stores now have about 100 years experience and going strong, a claim not many businesses can make.

 As the retail world changed in the 2010s, the stores had to adapt.
-Pre-owned and rental gear expanded, new products and services came to be, almost every item in store could be ordered on your phone - but the personal service never changed.
-By the late 2010sm business conditions in Summit became unfavorable, and Bret (Lynne & Jerry's eldest son) engineered moving the Photo Summit to Madison, sharing 40 Main Street with Madison PhotoPlus, into one "superstore" of photography. - Fully stocked, yet still as local as ever.
-The tradition continues...
+Pre-owned and rental gear departments expanded and new products and services came to be.
+Almost every item in store could be ordered by phone - but our personal service never changed.
+By the late 2010s business conditions in Summit became unfavorable, and Bret (Lynne's & Jerry's eldest son) engineered moving the Photo Summit to Madison, sharing 40 Main Street with Madison PhotoPlus, into one "superstore" of photography. - Fully stocked, yet still as local as ever.